Society and communities

 “Theatre performance provides a level of emotional engagement with the issues involved that is not possible in an academic account.”

-John Holmwood is a Professor of Sociology in the School of Sociology and Social Policy.
+John Holmwood is an Emeritus Professor of Sociology in the School of Sociology and Social Policy.
 His research focuses on social stratification and inequality and the nature of public sociology.